 The Bottom Line

 Check your country's alcoholic beverage importation policy before you leave home.
 Write down local prices for liquors you think you would like to bring home with you and carry that list when you visit duty free shops.
-This way, you will be able to tell if the discounts available at duty free shops are deep enough to save you money even if you have to pay customs duty when you return home.
+This way, you will be able to tell if the discounts available at duty free shops are deep enough to save you money even if you have to pay customs duty and exise taxes when you return home.

 US Customs and Border Patrol.
 Know Before You Go.